Ese Odo

 Ese Odo is a Local Government Area in Ondo State, Nigeria, populated by the Ijaw (Izon) ethnic sub groups of the Western Apoi tribe and the Arogbo tribe.
-Its headquarters are in the town of Igbekebo.
-The biggest towns within this Local Government Area are Arogbo, Igbobini, Agadagba-Obon, and Igbekebo.
+Its headquarters are in the town of Igbekebo and its one of the LGA with crude oil in Ondo State.
+The biggest towns within this Local Government Area are Kiribo, Arogbo, Ukparama (Akpata, Opuba, Ajapa, Ukpe, Bolowou), Igbobini, Igbotu, and Igbekebo.

+Ese-Odo being mainly an Ijaw (Izon) ethnic subgroup in Ondo State, makes it the only local government that are Ijoid in the whole of South-West, as most falls into the South-South geo-political groupings in Nigeria.

-It has an area of 762 km^{2} and a population of 154,978 at the 2006 census.
+It has an area of 762 km^{2} and a population of 154,978 at the 2006 census and its one of the oil producing LGA in the State.

 The postal code of the area is 352.